wdi-sg/recipe-keeper/README.md

 ```

 #### Further
-Add a route `/ingredients` that lists every ingredient used by every recipie.
-Each one should be a link to the recipie that uses it.
+Add a route `/ingredients` that lists every ingredient used by every recipe.
+Each one should be a link to the recipe that uses it.

 #### Further
-Format the list of ingredients to list the recipies that use that ingredient underneath it.
+Format the list of ingredients to list the recipes that use that ingredient underneath it.

 ```
 # Chicken